borkdude/deps.clj/README.md

 ## Rationale

+If your `clojure` installation works well for you, then you don't need this.
+This repo can be seen as a proof of concept of what is possible with GraalVM and Clojure.

 Arguably Bash and Powershell are less attractive languages for Clojure developers than Clojure itself.
 This repo provides the `clojure` bash script as a port in Clojure.
 It can be used as a JVM Clojure script (`deps.clj`), uberjar